robto09/CocktailCraft/docs/TESTING_IMPLEMENTATION_SUMMARY.md

 # Testing Framework Setup

 ## Overview
-This document summarizes the testing framework setup for the CocktailCraft Kotlin Multiplatform project.
-The framework is ready for comprehensive testing across Android and iOS platforms.
+This document summarizes the comprehensive testing implementation for the CocktailCraft Kotlin Multiplatform project.
+The framework includes complete test coverage for Android UI, ViewModels, and components using Jetpack Compose UI testing, kotlin-test, and JUnit Jupiter.

 ## ✅ What's Implemented